smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 - For PUT and PATCH requests, the HTTP header **Prefer** with the value **return=representation** must be sent to get a status code 200 with entity content response.
 This is the default behavior of ASP.NET Core OData 8.0.
 Otherwise **204 No Content** is returned.

-- **GET /MediaFiles** returns type FileItemInfo instead of MediaFile which wraps and enriches MediaFile entity.
+- `/MediaFiles` returns type **FileItemInfo** which wraps and enriches the MediaFile entity.
-**GET /MediaFolders** returns type FolderNodeInfo instead of MediaFolder which wraps and enriches MediaFolder entity.
+`/MediaFolders` returns type **FolderNodeInfo** which wraps and enriches the MediaFolder entity.

-- FolderNodeInfo returns subfolders via the property **Children**.
-The action methods of MediaFolders accordingly return a single FolderNodeInfo object and no longer a list.
+FileItemInfo and FolderNodeInfo are flattened objects and no longer entities.

 - Request parameters are always written in camel case, for example for OData actions.
 Example: old `/MediaFiles/GetFileByPath {"Path":"catalog/my-image.jpg"}`, new `/MediaFiles/GetFileByPath {"path":"catalog/my-image.jpg"}`.